Supraventricular Tachycardia in Children: Care Instructions

 • Do not give your child over-the-counter decongestants.
 They often contain ingredients that make the heart beat faster (stimulants).

-• Monitor your child's condition by keeping a diary of his or her SVT episodes.
+• Monitor your child's condition by keeping a diary of any SVT episodes.
 Bring this to your child's doctor appointments.
-Start by counting your child's heart rate (take his or her pulse).
+Start by counting your child's heart rate (take their pulse).
 Older children can learn to check and record their own heart rate.
 To check the heart rate:

-• Gently place 2 fingers of your hand on the inside of your child's wrist, below his or her thumb.
+• Gently place 2 fingers of your hand on the inside of your child's wrist, below the thumb.

 • Count the beats for 30 seconds.